Same degree, different start date

 If you are a mature student looking to study for the first time or getting ready to begin a second degree, starting in January can provide you with extra flexibility.
 Some of our school leavers also enjoy a mini gap year, relaxed in the knowledge that they have secured their place to study in January.

-Applications are open for our January 2021 intake now and will close on 30 November 2020 (depending on the course chosen and its capacity/availability).
+Applications are open for our January 2021 intake now and will close on 18 December 2020 for UK/EU students and 11 December 2020 for international students (depending on the course chosen and its capacity/availability).